 Thanks for joining me here for the Monthly Economic Update.
 I look forward to talking to you next month.

-If you’re not a client of ours and would like the opportunity to come in and talk to one of my advisors, give us a call or fill out the form below to request a meeting today.
+If you’re not a client of ours and would like the opportunity to come in and talk to one of my advisors, give us a call or schedule a complimentary consultation below.

 Founder & CEO